 Additional Data Science Graduate Program Courses: Certificate and Minor Options

-Post-Baccalaureate Certificates in Applied Data Science and Computational Data Science are also available.
-Students who complete either certificate prior to enrolling in MSDS may transfer up to 12 credits toward the MSDS degree.
+Drexel CCI also offers stackable Graduate Certificates in Intro to Data Science, Big Data Analytics, Applied Data Science, Computational Data Science and Artificial Intelligence and Machine Learning for Data Science.
+Students who complete a certificate prior to enrolling in MSDS may transfer up to 12 credits toward the MSDS degree.

 For current graduate students who are interested in bolstering their master's degree with data science concepts, the College offers graduate minors in Applied Data Science and Computational Data Science.